cal-poly-csc530-2214/rosette-123-jeremy3/README.md

 * Worked on problem 1 of homework 1, in classify.rkt.
 Refreshed myself on Racket (hash tables, and unit tests).
 Wrote the classify function along with some unit tests.

 * Started work on problem 2.
 Found out CNF means Conjunctive Normal Form.
 Read Wikipedia articles on CNF and Tseytin transformation.

+* Use the tseytin process I found on Wikipedia to apply it to the given sample problem (see tseitin.txt) and it seemed to work pretty well.
+The whole formula reduced to just !q & !p which is a huge improvement for solving satisfiability problems.